parsiya/parsiya.net/content/post/2020/2020-05-09-thick-client-proxying-10-hosts/index.markdown

 {{< imgcap title="example.net entry from the hosts file" src="03-example-local-cache.png" >}}

 # How is This Useful?
-I have two proxy usecases for the Windows DNS cache.
+I have two proxy use cases for the Windows DNS cache.

 1. We can use it to discover endpoints.
 Read
+   {{< xref path="/post/2019/2019-04-27-thick-client-proxying-9-local-dns-cache/"
-   [Thick Client Proxying - Part 9 - The Windows DNS Cache] ({{< relref "/post/2019/2019-04-27-thick-client-proxying-9-local-dns-cache/index.markdown#anchor" >}}
+    text="Thick Client Proxying - Part 9 - The Windows DNS Cache" >}}
-   "Thick Client Proxying - Part 9 - The Windows DNS Cache").
 2. We can redirect domains to our proxy.

 ## How Do We Proxy With This?
-If your application is using HTTP but is not [proxy-aware] ({{< relref "/post/2016/2016-07-24-thickclient-proxying-6-how-proxies-work.markdown" >}}
+If your application is using HTTP but is not
+{{< xref path="/post/2016/2016-07-24-thickclient-proxying-6-how-proxies-work.markdown"
+    text="proxy-aware" title="Proxy-Aware Clients" >}}
-"Proxy-Aware Clients") then you can redirect its endpoints to your proxy listener.
+then you can redirect its endpoints to your proxy listener.

 PortSwigger has a great page on invisible proxying.
 Be sure to read it: